1972 Academy Awards®

 The most unlikely Oscar nomination in the history of the Academy Awards was this year's Best Original Song nomination of "Ben" from the grade-Z horror film Ben about killer rats.
 The title song was sung by 14 year-old child star Michael Jackson during the end credits and for the Oscar ceremony.
 The song, which won the Golden Globe for Best Original Song, lost the Oscar to "The Morning After" from The Poseidon Adventure.

-Charlie Chaplin's film Limelight, made in 1952, finally became eligible for Oscar consideration this year, and he was co-awarded the film's sole Oscar nomination and win - for Best Original Dramatic Score.
+Charlie Chaplin's film Limelight (1952) , made twenty years earlier, finally became eligible for Oscar consideration this year.
+According to the Academy's rules at the time, a movie could not be considered for an Academy Award until it had played in Los Angeles.
+When Limelight finally played at a theater in Los Angeles in 1972, it became eligible for an award.
+Chaplin was co-awarded the film's sole Oscar nomination and win - for Best Original Dramatic Score.
 It was Chaplin's ONLY competitive Academy Award win.

 Oscar Snubs and Omissions: